Celebrities Commemorate 9/11 On Its 17th Anniversary

 Star of reality series Vanderpump Rules, Jax Taylor, shared an iconic image of several firefighters standing amidst the rubble of the Twin Towers after the attack, dirty and worn, who raised the American flag to show that America’s spirit had not been destroyed and that the American people were strong and would prevail over this tragedy.

-Kris Jenner, business woman and manager for her celebrity daughters, shared a simple photo of the Twin towers flanking the Statue of Liberty in sepia tones with the words, “Seventeen Years, Never Forget.”
+Kris Jenner, businesswoman and manager for her celebrity daughters, shared a simple photo of the Twin towers flanking the Statue of Liberty in sepia tones with the words, “Seventeen Years, Never Forget.”

-Real Housewives of Orange County star, Tamra Judge, shared a simple photo of a lawn flag, created by her son, Ryan.
+Real Housewives of Orange County star Tamra Judge shared a simple photo of a lawn flag, created by her son, Ryan.
 The lawn flag depicts the American flag with the words of the Pledge of Allegiance emblazoned on it.

 Julianne Hough, an actress and dancer, shared a simple post.
 A black and white photo of the Twin Towers before they were destroyed in the terrorist attack, she captioned it simply, “Never forget.”